OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_mission_execution.md

 Steps recommended in these regions:
 1) Do a 0/100 % calibration before and after deployment in the lab.

-2) Measure Winkler in samples with concentration higher than 20 $\mu$mol/kg, typically in the mixed layer during the deployment and/or recovery.
+2) Measure Winkler in samples with concentration higher than 20 μmol kg<sup>-1</sup>, typically in the mixed layer during the deployment and/or recovery.
 The Winkler method is also a problem when there is a strong vertical gradient, typically found in OMZ regions.
 Thus calibration points below the mixed layer are often not suitable.
 Look for regions with weak vertical gradients.